 Q: What is Safe Camp?

-A: Safe Camp is a site located on property of the First Congregational Church of Corvallis that offers shelter, through camping sites and microshelters, to people who are unhoused.
+A: Safe Camp is a site located on property of the First Congregational Church of Corvallis that offers shelter, through microshelters, to people who are unhoused.
 The idea is that Safe Camp, as the name implies, offers a safe place where people can safely rest and sleep, begin to access services and receive support to work toward permanent housing.
 (For more about microshelters, see the section below.)

 Q: What drove the initial push to create Safe Camp?

-A: Safe Camp launched in the summer of 2019, when people living in tents in the tree farm adjacent to the church’s property were cleared with no advance notice at the request of the landowner, who seeks to have it annexed into the city and developed.
+A: Safe Camp launched in the summer of 2019, when people living in tents in the tree farm adjacent to the church’s property were cleared with no advance notice at the request of the landowner, who was seeking to have it annexed into the city and developed.
 Some of the uprooted people gathered at the nearby First Congregational Church, in the parking lot, with no idea about where to go next.
 As the church and other advocates for people without homes rallied to help the campers, Safe Camp, the first site for SafePlace, was created on the church property.

 Houseless people have struggled to find shelter in Corvallis for years; some of them have elected to camp in locations that can be shut down by authorities with little or no notice.
 When authorities close one of these camp sites, the residents there are forced to start over again in a new location, where they often cannot be located by social workers or others who are interested in helping them find more permanent housing.
 There has been no place in the county or city where the unhoused can sleep and rest safely – and where they can regularly access the services necessary to move them toward more stable housing.